-Do you have a baby or toddler who hates bath time?
-Kids get dirty.
-ALL THE TIME.
-Bath time isn’t going away any time soon, so learning how to make bath time fun is so important!
+Bath time can be scary for kids.
+But kids get dirty.
+EVERY SINGLE DAY.
+Bath time isn’t going anywhere, so learning how to make bath time fun is so important!

-In this post I cover bath time safety, the best bath toys, my favorite products, and my top bath time hacks to help you make bath time fun!
+In this post I’ll be talking about bath time safety, the BEST bath toys, my favorite bath products, and my TOP bath time hacks to help you make bath time fun!

 BATH TIME SAFETY

 Making the bath a safe place is so important for preventing injuries and traumatic experiences.
 The bath is a fun place, but can also be pretty dangerous.
 Be sure to get everything set up safely BEFORE getting started.